 While introducing solid baby food, be on the lookout for foods that can aggravate baby gas.
 If your little one doesn’t have enough good bacteria in his gut, he might have a hard time digesting high-fructose fruits or starchy vegetables—like apples, pears, yams, and carrots, says Hoberman.
 Instead, opt for fruits that are lower in fructose, like apricots, bananas and peaches; or less-starchy vegetables like baby corn, squash, and spinach.

 Another thing: Bottle-feeding—whether breast milk or formula—can lead your baby to drink faster and swallow more than air than she would while breastfeeding.
 By using a bottle that mimics breastfeeding actions, you’ll eliminate those problems and could reduce baby gas.
-We like Medela Calma.

 Use a probiotic

 Baby gas is sometimes caused by too few digestion-aiding bacteria in the gut, which can sometimes result after a C-section or bout of antibiotics.
 But a probiotic supplement can help boost good bacteria and encourage healthy development in your baby’s intestinal tract, Hoberman says.
 In fact, a daily dose of probiotic powder mixed into your baby’s food could help relieve baby gas in just 3 to 10 days (always check with your doctor before giving your baby a new supplement).
-We like Nature’s Way Primadophilus Children.